venusrinivasank/databricks-sales-insights-using-spark_sql-pyspark/README.md

 ## Note:
 - I have shared the databricks notebook I used to develop the project in .ipynb format along with raw code with readable format
+- I have used both PySpark and Spark SQL in single notebook, use either PySpark code snippets or Spark SQL code snippets based on the requirements.